helenetran3/helenetran3.github.io/_posts/2020-02-24-Internship.md

 <!-- *From February 24 to August 21, 2020* -->

+### Main Objective
-***Classification of prostate cancer tumors in multiparametric MRI using Deep Learning techniques***
+**Classification of prostate cancer tumors in multiparametric MRI using Deep Learning techniques**

 ![Shadow Avatar](/assets/img/posts/prostate-cancer.png)
 _Detecting benign (ClinSig False) and malignant (ClinSig True) prostate tumors using convolutional neural networks <br> White: the pixel belongs to the class ; Black: does not belong to the class ; Database: PROSTATEx_